bcroy/bcroy.github.io/docs/_posts/2024-02-21-spherical-eigenvectors.markdown

 -

 #### Points that _should_ be uniformly distributed
 We begin with a simple simulation -- generate a set of points that _should_ be uniformly distributed, and confirm that they are.
 One method to generate a set of points uniformly distributed on the sphere $$S^{n-1}$$ is, for each point, draw $$n$$ samples from a standard normal, collect into a vector, and normalize to unit length.
-For convenience, the `sphunif` provides the `r_unif_sph` function to generate uniformly distributed points on the sphere.
+For convenience, the `sphunif`[^sphunif] provides the `r_unif_sph` function to generate uniformly distributed points on the sphere.
 The `unif_test` function provides multiple testing methods.
 I used the Rayleigh test and the CCF09 method, documented in [^Garcia-Portugues].
 I generated 1000 vectors of dimension 1000 distributed uniformly on the sphere, testing with both the Rayleigh and CCF09[^Cuesta-Albertos] method, which did not reject the null hypothesis of uniformity.
 So that's good.
 Another interesting sanity check is to compute the pairwise dot products, to find that there are two regimes -- only 1000 dot products close to 1 (corresponding to the dot products of random vectors with themselves), and the remainder in a band $$[-.2,.2]$$ centered around 0.
 Specifically, for those in this band the mean and standard deviation are $$\hat{\mu} = 4.87005e^{-5}, \hat{\sigma}^2\approx.001$$.
 So, we see that a set of random vectors on the sphere $$S^{n-1}$$ are nearly orthogonal.
 Following the Stack Exchange post [here](https://stats.stackexchange.com/questions/85916/distribution-of-scalar-products-of-two-random-unit-vectors-in-d-dimensions)[^se1], the correlation is expected to be Beta distributed (but close to normal for large dimension $$n$$), with variance $$1/n$$, as observed.

 #### Eigenvectors of the ER random graph